GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 # Release Notes: 1.0

+## Integration of Gutenberg blocks into the GraphQL schema

 ## Browse "Additional Documentation" when editing a Schema Configuration

 Documentation for additional features in the Gato GraphQL can now be browsed when editing a Schema Configuration CPT, on the editor's sidebar: